 Just a short drive from the resort is downtown La Jolla’s Children Pool, an eye-catching spot where you’re sure to see dozens of sun bathing sea lions.
 Spring is an especially active time for the animals, with moms showing off their new pups.

 Dip your toes into the sand during an afternoon of sun bathing at La Jolla Shores or take in views of the Pacific Ocean in a more unconventional way during a thrilling hang gliding session from the Glider Port, just a short distance from the resort.

 6. Nosh on California Cuisine

 When you’re on property, dine at A.R.
-Valentien, where the pioneer of the farm-to-table movement Executive Chef Jeff Jackson reinvents his menu almost daily.
+Valentien, where the pioneer of the farm-to-table movement Executive Chef Kelli Crosson reinvents his menu almost daily.
 Head downtown to explore the flavors of some of the best Mexican food in the U.S. Topping our list are Puesto and Galaxy Taco where you’ll find mouthwatering delicious tacos, appetizers and drinks.
 Seafood fiends can get their fix at Herringbone, Celebrity Chef Brian Malarkey’s brainchild, where oysters, poke and ceviche are among our favorites.

 7. Take a Brewery Tour

 Home to 130 breweries, San Diego is among the top beer destinations in the U.S. Explore nearby breweries like the popular Karl Strauss, San Diego’s founding beer joint, or go on a personalized and private tour with Brew Hop, featuring unlimited tastings and door-to-door transportation in a luxury vehicle.